AnalystsUncertaintyToolkit/UncertaintyWeb/README.md

 latest evidence and advice from government experts, the academic community and other external bodies.

-The Toolkit is hosted on github here https://analystsuncertaintytoolkit.github.io/UncertaintyWeb/index.html and is built in R Markdown.
+The Toolkit is built using R Markdown and hosted on GitHub.
+[You can view it here](https://analystsuncertaintytoolkit.github.io/UncertaintyWeb/index.html).
-The lastest version of the code is contained in this repo.
+The lastest version of the code is contained in this repository.

 ## How to update the website

+You will need a GitHub account and access to RStudio.

 **First time only**
-- If you haven’t already, install git and RStudio.
-- Open up the GitHub page
-- Clone the repo to a local folder on your computer
+- Clone this repository to a local folder on your computer

 **Before making changes**
 - Open the folder location of the cloned files in your local repo